-Aggressive Rottweilers used as guard dogs have often been deliberately trained to show possessive, jealous reactions to people entering their space or attempting to touch their property.
+Aggressive Rottweilers used as guard dogs have often been trained to show possessive, jealous reactions to people entering their space or attempting to touch their property.

-There’s no need to presume that your Rottweiler will grow to be an aggressive dog, but the only way that you can assure these behaviors are checked and controlled is to put in the time to train and socialize your dog from a very early age.
+There’s no need to presume that your Rottweiler will grow to be an aggressive dog, but the only way that you can ensure these behaviors are checked and controlled is to put in the time to train and socialize your dog from a very early age.

 Signs Your Rottweiler May be Getting Aggressive

-If your Rottweiler has been well trained since an early age and is doing well being socialized with other dogs, then it’s unlikely that they’ll suddenly become aggressive overnight without warning.
+If your Rottweiler has been well trained since an early age and is doing well being socialized with other dogs, then it’s unlikely they’ll suddenly become aggressive overnight without warning.

 However, hormones can play havoc with any adolescent, and your dog is no different!
-So, there are certain signs to look out for in your Rottweiler’s behavior that could give you an idea that an aggressive temperament is beginning to develop.
+So, there are sure signs to look out for in your Rottweiler’s behavior that could give you an idea that an aggressive temperament is beginning to develop.